Battlesbridge: History

-Battlesbidge was a small port by the late medieval period, and continued to expand subsequently.
+Battlesbridge was a small port by the late medieval period, and continued to expand subsequently.
 By 1777, there were a number of farmstead scattered along the north bank of the river, while the area to the south was unenclosed marshland.
 A tide mill was built around 1771, although it is not known whether there was an earlier mill at the site.
 Marshes to the south of the river were protected from flooding around 1812, so that they could be used for grazing sheep, and the river had been embanked by 1876.
 The 1838 tithe maps show that cottages and shops had been built on the north bank, with many of the cottages having gardens.
 There were also kilns, a second mill on the south bank, and more cottages to the east.
 By the late 19th century, there were mills, farms, coal yards, lime kilns and maltings.
-Warves on both sides of the river enabled enabled boats to be loaded with flour and hay for animal bedding, with incoming cargoes of coal.
+Wharves on both sides of the river enabled boats to be loaded with flour and hay for animal bedding, with incoming cargoes of coal.
 Malt, lime and chalk were also traded, while the river provided good catches of fish.

 Communication was improved by the opening of the Crouch Valley line by the Great Eastern Railway, with Battlesbridge railway station opening for passengers on 1 July 1889.
 Trains ran to Wickford to the west, where the line joined the Shenfield–Southend line, and to Burnham-on-Crouch and Southminster to the east.
 The line was electrified in 1986.

 A significant feature of the village is the dam across the river which was part of a tide mill.
 In 1765, local people from the parish of Rettendon petitioned the Lord of the Manor, Thomas Fitch of Danbury, for permission to build a mill on the north bank of the river.
-When it was built, the mill was situated on the south bank, and was therefore in the parish of Rawreth, where St John College, Cambridge acted as Lord of the Manor.
-The college issued a licence to Edward Bilding of Moulsham on 3 March 1766 to allow its construction, but because it was necessary to place stakes, piles and boards on the north bank of the river as part of the dam, some negotiation was required with Thomas Finch, and the miller had to pay Finch £5 four times a year.
+When it was built, the mill was situated on the south bank, and was therefore in the parish of Rawreth, where St John’s College, Cambridge acted as Lord of the Manor.
+The college issued a licence to Edward Building of Moulsham on 3 March 1766 to allow its construction, but because it was necessary to place stakes, piles and boards on the north bank of the river as part of the dam, some negotiation was required with Thomas Finch, and the miller had to pay Finch £5 four times a year.
 The land on which the building stood was purchased from the college, while the mill building was complete by February 1767, or possibly earlier.
 It had four storeys and was powered by two water wheels, driving four pairs of French stones.
 The complex also included a house for the miller and an outhouse.